rkasper/cv-creator/cv.md

 Professional certifications: Certified Scrum Master (2009), Certified Scrum Professional - Scrum Master (2010), Certified Scrum Professional - Product Owner (2010), Certified Scrum Product Owner (2016), Certified Agile Leadership (2017), Scrum Foundations Educator (2021)

 ## Industy Experience
+### Co-founder and CTO -- [Alli Connect](https://alliconnect.io/) -- 2022-present
+As the Co-founder and Chief Technology Officer (CTO) of Alli Connect, I spearhead the technological vision of the company, leading a talented team of engineers and developers to create innovative solutions for seamless connectivity.
+My role encompasses strategic decision-making, overseeing R&D, and ensuring the scalability and security of our platforms.
+Under my leadership, the company has achieved significant milestones, including securing seed funding and the public release of our product.

 ### Teacher, Coach, Consultant, Keynote Speaker, Author -- [Richard Kasperowski | Certified Agile Team Building](https://kasperowski.com) -- 2013-present
 I created and teach the Certified Agile Team Building&trade; program to clients in industry.
 I coach executives and execution teams to be their best.
 I am a regular keynote speaker, session speaker, and organizer of regional and global conferences related to agile software development.
 I have written two books about high-performance teams.
 I publish a blog, and I am developing an interactive e-book/ self-paced online course on the same topic.
 Through the nearly 80 episodes of my podcast, With Great People: The Podcast for High-Performance Teams, I interview thought leaders in agility and team performance to share their knowledge with the world.
 My industry classes include: